04/12/09

 Saludos ;)

-Julie said:
+Julie says:

 You have an adventuresome palate – what will you come up with next!

-Melissa T said:
+Melissa T says:

 I really like your blog.
 Too bad you didn’t find white asparagus like in the paintings.

-A Feast for the Eyes said:
+A Feast for the Eyes says:

 Lovely, in may ways.
 The art, photography and recipe.
 I really like the simplified way of making hollandaise.
 Though it’s wickedly fattening, it’s a wonderful treat.
 I’m going to try you version.
 Thanks!